mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 Options
 ~~~~~~~

-.. seealso:: Common options are detailed in the :ref:`qens-fitting-features` section.

-.. seealso:: Sequential fitting is available, options are detailed in the :ref:`sequential-fitting-section` section.

 Sample
   A file that has been created using the Elwin tab with an :math:`x` axis of
   :math:`Q`.
 Alternatively, a workspace may be provided.

+Single Input/Multiple Input
+  Choose between loading a single workspace or multiple workspaces.

+Function Browser
+  This is used to decide the details of your fit including the fit type and minimizer used.
+It is
+  possible to un-dock this browser.

+Mini Plots
+  The top plot displays the sample data, guess and fit.
+The bottom plot displays the difference between
+  the sample data and fit.
+It is possible to un-dock these plots.

+Plot Spectrum
+  Changes the spectrum displayed in the mini plots.

+Fit Single Spectrum
+  This will Fit a single spectrum selected by the neighboring Plot Spectrum spinbox.

+Plot Current Preview
+  Plots the currently selected preview plot in a separate external window

+Plot Guess
+  This will a plot a guess of your fit based on the information selected in the Function Browser.

+Fit Spectra
+  Choose a range or discontinuous list of spectra to be fitted.

+Mask Energies
+  Energy ranges may be excluded from a fit by selecting a spectrum next to the ‘Mask Energies of Spectrum’ label
+  and then providing a comma-separated list of pairs, where each pair designates a range to exclude from the fit.

+Run
+  Runs the processing configured on the current tab.

+Plot
+  Plots the selected parameter stored in the result workspace.

+Save Result
+  Saves the result workspace in the default save directory.

+.. seealso:: Common options are detailed in the :ref:`qens-fitting-features` section.

+.. seealso:: Sequential fitting is available, options are detailed in the :ref:`sequential-fitting-section` section.

 I(Q, t)